dleonsilva7226/Scout/README.md

 Assisted application autofill (manual approval only)

-Resume/project matching for custom written answers
+Resume/project matching for tailored written answers

 Notes
-Scoutly does not submit applications on your behalf.
+Scoutly does not submit job applications on behalf of the user.
-It only extracts and logs job data so you can make intentional decisions during recruiting.
+It only extracts and logs job information to support organized and intentional job searching.

 License
 MIT